-Even if you’ve worked to get your taxes just right in previous years, changes in the tax law could mean big changes in what you owe even if your job and personal situation hasn’t changed.
+Even if you’ve worked to get your taxes just right in previous years, changes in the tax law could mean big changes in what you owe.
+That may hold true even if your job and personal situation haven’t changed.
+That could mean a surprise tax bill.
 Here’s what to look out for.

 After the new tax law passed, the IRS created new W-4s and withholding tables.
 They said you don’t need to fill out a new one, but there’s a good chance your old one may not be accurate.

 Even though your employer should automatically adjust your withholding rate based on your number of dependents, things could be off if you previously changed your number of exemptions.
 The biggest thing that may lead to a possible surprise tax bill is if you previously manually increased your exemptions because you kept getting a large refund under the old law.
 The new tables may more accurately reflect your situation without those adjustments, or you may have lost deductions.